JasonGuo00/CS214_PA1/README.md

 1. Allocate more memory than available
 2. Attempt to free a pointer not obtained through malloc
 3. Attempt to free an unallocated / freed memory address

+Test 4: Overlapping chunks

+Allocate 3 large chunks that use up the entirety of the memory array.

+Number every byte in each of the payloads to 1,2,3 for the first, second and third chunk respectively.

+Loop through every byte in the payload and make sure they did not change after a new chunk was allocated (i.e. make sure every byte in Chunk 1's payload is 1)

+Do this 50 times and print if there is overlap/incorrect data detected in the payloads.

 ------------------------------------------------
 ----------Performance Test Information----------
-Stress Test 4:
-Stress Test 5: Allocate 120 chunks, each of random size from 1-28.
-At the end of allocation, print out the total number of bytes allocated (not including bytes for meta data) and free all allocations.
+Stress Test 4: Create a linked list with 26 nodes and free it Stress Test 5: Allocate 120 chunks, each of random size from 1-28.
+Free all of the chunks at the end.
 ------------------------------------------------